 Next, “DevOps” seemed to mean Ops people starting to work like devs.
-Some of this is good: writing better code, written with proper languages, infrastructure as code, and version control are all great.
+Some of this is good: writing better code; using languages which are not shell; infrastructure as code; and version control are all great.
 (If not necessarily new: I worked at sites in the 90s which keps all host configuration files in CSV.)
-Things like scrums, story points, Jenkins, and unit tests make a whole lot less sense in an ops environment than a dev one, but it seemed we had to take the rough with the smooth.
+Things like scrums, story points, Jenkins, and unit tests make a lot less sense in an ops context, but it seemed we had to take the rough with the smooth.

 After that, “DevOps” began to become closely tied to particular tools and technologies.
 First it was the ubiquitous “Puppet/Chef” (‘cos they’re exactly the same, right?); later something as vague as “Ruby”, and at the time of writing it’s the panacea of Docker and the incoherent swarm of half-baked tooling around it.

 Now, the ’90s HOWTOs have turned into blogs.
 Oh, so many blogs, powered by oh, so many engines and opinionated-micro-frameworks.
 Some, of course are useful and informative, but they’re tiny oases in a desert of clueless boastfulness, aint-it-cool copypasta and semi-technical “what I did on my holidays”.
 (This site, I am sure, covers all those bases.)